 “With communications, transport services and networks down, our operations have already been affected.
 We’ve had to relocate staff from one of our camps and we only have one month of fuel left to run water pumps for 90,000 refugees in Tigray.
 We’re hoping tensions don’t escalate but are looking at ways to adapt our programming to ensure the continuation of services to the most vulnerable. ”

 Experts have warned of a potential 100,000 people fleeing over the border to Sudan, which is already struggling under the strain of almost 1 million refugees and where flooding, locust outbreaks, poor economic conditions over several years and the COVID-19 pandemic have resulted in 9.3 million people in need of humanitarian assistance.

-The IRC urges all parties to consider the humanitarian situation and de escalate immediately.
-The needs and safety of civilians, including refugees and displaced persons, must be prioritized.
+The IRC urges all parties to consider the humanitarian situation and de-escalate immediately.
+The needs and safety of civilians, including refugees and displaced persons, must be prioritised.